 The core of the teaching is in the Egyptian and Akkadian languages and ancient written sources.
 The objective is to illuminate Egyptian and Ancient Near Eastern civilizations as a whole and to use texts as the point of departure for studying a wide range of phenomena, such as history, religion, law, economy, and archaeology, in addition to language itself.
 The skills involved in Egyptology and Ancient Near Eastern Studies are comparable with those needed for other language-based courses in the humanities.
 No prior knowledge of the ancient languages is expected at undergraduate level.
 The MPhil degrees are open both to newcomers to the field and to those with undergraduate experience.

 Oxford has unrivalled library resources for Egyptian and Ancient Near Eastern literature, languages, history and archaeology in the Sackler Library, including Akkadian, Egyptian, Coptic, Sumerian, Hittite, Elamite, Old Persian, Hurrian, Ugaritic, and other fields.
 The Ashmolean Museum has an extensive collection of Ancient Near Eastern and Egyptian antiquities and is a key resource for research and teaching.
 The Griffith Institute (opened in 1939 and now housed in a wing of the Sackler Library complex) houses the world’s most extensive archive of Egyptological papers and records, including the excavation records from Howard Carter’s discovery of the tomb of Tutankhamun, as well as Assyriological papers.
 It is also the home for two primary research tools in Egyptology: the Topographical Bibliography, a research conspectus of Egyptian artefacts and archaeological sites, and the Online Egyptological Bibliography.

-For further information about the B.A. in Egyptology and Ancient Near Eastern Studies please download a copy of the Course Handbook.
+For further information about the BA in Egyptology and Ancient Near Eastern Studies please download a copy of the Undergraduate 2021-22 Handbook.